mhtyodha/backend/README.md

-Backend to support spotify Oauth login utilizing Feathers: a javascript framework based on Express.
+Backend to enable spotify Oauth login using Feathers: a javascript framework based on Express.